cpske/ISP/assignment/ku-polls/iteration3.md

 ## New Features to Add in Iteration 3

 - A visitor must authenticate (login) in order to submit a vote or change his vote(s).
-- Each authenticated user gets only only 1 vote per poll.
+- An authenticated user gets only 1 vote per poll.
-- A user can change his vote on a poll during the voting period, and his new vote replaces his old vote.
+- A user can change his vote on a poll during the voting period and his new vote replaces his old vote.
 - If a user selects a poll he already voted on, the list of choices shows which choice he/she previously selected.
 For example, a radio button is selected for his previous choice.
 - When a user submits a vote there is visual confirmation of his vote, such as a message on the next page he is shown.
 - A visitor can login and logout.
-- A link for "Login" or "Logout" is shown on all web pages.
-It is good UI design if these links appear in the *same place* on all pages (e.g. a common header or sidebar).
+- A link for "Login" or "Logout" is shown on most or all web pages.
+In good UI design these links appear in the *same place* on every page (e.g. a common header or sidebar).

 Other Behavior:

 - Anyone can view the list of polls and poll results (same as before)
-- (Optional for now) Add logging of important events, such as login, logout, failed login, and submitting a vote.
+- (Optional) Add logging of important events, such as login, logout, failed login, and submitting a vote.

 ## Requirements

-Project Management Artifacts:
+Project Artifacts:

-1. Create an Iteration 3 Plan in your wiki.
+- An Iteration 3 Plan in your wiki with goal, milestone(s), major work.
-2. Review and update your Requirements document.
+- Reviewed and updated Requirements document.
-3. Update the Development Plan for iteration 3.
+- Updated the Development Plan for iteration 3.
-4. Add a **Domain Model** to your Wiki.
+- A **Domain Model** to your Wiki.
 Include a UML class diagram and some text to explain the reasoning for your domain model.
-5. Create an Iteration 3 Task Board and add tasks.
+- Iteration 3 Task Board with complete tasks for work to do.
-   - Also convert task to "Issues" so they appear in your repo on Github.
+  - Convert task to "Issues" when it makes sense so they appear in your repo on Github.
+- `iteration3` branch containing your work, merged into master.

+Process Requirement:

+- Use Github Flow.
+- Commit and push work regularly.
+- **No credit** (zero) for one big commit at end of work or pushing all work to Github on last day of assignment.

-Software Process and Development:
+Software Development:

 1. Do work on an `iteration3` branch and push it to Github regularly.
+2. *Make small changes* to code and test each one so you can easily fix problems.  **Commit code** after each successful change.
-2. Write unit tests to verify the new work is correct and satisfies requirements.
+3. Write unit tests to verify the new work is correct and satisfies requirements.
+A few "auth" tests are provided as starting point -- please expand on them.
-3. Add at least 2 demo users to your database.
+4. Add at least 2 demo users to your database.
 In `README.md` add the username and password for these users.
 This is so we can use your application.
 For **example**
    ```
    | Username  | Password        |
    |-----------|-----------------|
    |   demo1   | stupidpassword1 |
    |   demo2   | stupidpassword2 |
    ```
-4. **Data Fixtures** When you are done create new data import files for questions, polls, and users.
+5. **Data Fixtures** Create new data files for questions, votes, and users.
    ```
    cmd> python manage.py dumpdata --indent=2 -o data/polls.json polls
    cmd> python manage.py dumpdata --indent=2 -o data/users.json auth.user
    ```

-### Incremental Development

-Try to make small changes to the code and test each change so that you can easily fix problems.
-Commit code after each change.

-### Hints

-See the documents in Week 6 folder of Google Classroom.
+   **Note the file name** is `polls.json` for polls data since the format will be different than old data.

 ### (Optional) Divide Tests into Separate Files

-Your code now has many unit tests, so consider separating tests into separate files, as recommended in the MDN Django Tutorial.
+Your code now has many unit tests.
+Consider separating tests into separate files, as recommended in the MDN Django Tutorial.

-- Create a `polls/tests` directory with an `__init__.py` file.
+- Create a `polls/tests` directory containing an `__init__.py` file.
 - Divide your tests into separate files, with related tests in one file, such as:
   ```
   polls/tests/